 Please see our Student Handbook for further information.

 What degree is offered?

-We offer a CIDA accredited Master of Science (MS) in Interior Architecture degree.
-This degree qualifies students to sit for the NCIDQ exam.
+- Master of Science in Interior Architecture & Design (MSIAD): This CIDA-accredited degree qualifies students to sit for the NCIDQ exam.
 It is a first professional degree that does not require any previous experience or education in design.

 What is the difference between Interior Architecture and Interior Design?

 We use these terms synonymously.
 For us, both describe the shaping of interior space through the manipulation of form and the selection of materials and finishes.
 Students learn the specifics of space planning, construction detailing, lighting design, furniture selection, and material specification.
 In the professional context of our region, practitioners often find themselves working fluidly between architecture and decoration, in new and existing buildings, and our degree provides students with the skills to engage in this range of practice.